Efesendil/lidar_odometry/README.md

 This is a real-time LiDAR odometry system designed for SLAM applications.
 It utilizes feature extraction from point clouds, iterative closest point (ICP) registration, sliding window optimization with Ceres Solver, and Pangolin for 3D visualization.

+The system incorporates **Probabilistic Kernel Optimization (PKO)** for robust state estimation, as described in:

+> S. Choi and T.-W. Kim, "Probabilistic Kernel Optimization for Robust State Estimation," *IEEE Robotics and Automation Letters*, vol. 10, no. 3, pp. 2998-3005, 2025, doi: 10.1109/LRA.2025.3536294.

 ## Features

 - ⚡ Real-time LiDAR odometry processing